sdlab-naist/website/content/en/authors/yuka-kanegae/_index.md

 # List each interest with a dash
 interests:
-- video games
+- Video Games
-- drowing
+- Drawing

 # education:
 #  courses: